arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 An analog signal is generally bound to a range.
 In an Arduino, that range is typically 0-5V, or 0-3.3V.

-If we for example use a potentiometer (an analog component used to change the resistance of a circuit), we can adjust this range (0-5V).
+If we for example use a potentiometer (an analog component used to change the resistance of a circuit), we can manually adjust this range (0-5V).
 In the program, this is represented in a range of 0-1023, which is a 10-bit resolution.

 If we write an analog signal using Pulse-Width Modulation (PWM), we can use a range between 0-255, as we are using an 8-bit resolution.